Enregistré comme favori 1555 fois

 The school is in Kracheh Province, about 5 hours drive north of Phnom Penh and is about 10 minutes from Kratie town and the Mekong River.
-The school's owner and director, Mr. Yuth, has lived in this area for several years, and over time he has watched children grow up with little or no English, and therefore, poor job prospects.
+The school's owner and director, Mr. Yuth, has lived in this area for most of his life.
+Over time he has watched children grow up with little or no English, and therefore, poor job prospects.
 He wanted to change this and offer the children of Kratie Province a better future.
 In January 2016, Mr. Yuth opened the School, built a house for the volunteers, and started lessons for underprivileged children from surrounding villages.

 In Cambodia, the economy is mainly based on tourism and agriculture.
 However, in the public schools of Kratie, students aren't taught much English.
-Therefore, the goal is to enable them to learn English and gain some basic IT skills, which will give them better job prospects and a brighter future.
+Mr Yuth's goal is to enable them to learn English, and gain some basic IT skills, which will give them better job prospects and a brighter future.

 The school receives no financial support from the Government and instead relies solely on donations for improvements and volunteers for teaching.